Colonisation of Hokkaido: 20th–21st centuries

 The development of the state ideological Emperor system in the Taishō and Shōwa eras demanded a continuation of policies of assimilation to realise Japan as an ethnically homogenous nation.
 The belief of Japan as an ethnically homogenous nation continued after the defeat of Japan in World War II.
 Following World War II and the start of the Cold War, Hokkaido was represented as merely "northern Japan", being incorporated as a core part of Japan, as opposed to being viewed as a "frontier" prior to the Meiji period.
 This was also seen in the expanded deforestation to make way for farms to aid in combatting food shortages in Japan post-World War II.
 In spite of almost century old policies of assimilation towards the Ainu, in post-war Japan the Ainu were still viewed as inherently "primitive".

-A program was introduced in the 1960s to provide financial aid to the Ainu, and while it did raise the majority of Ainu out of their pre-war levels of poverty, they did not reach anywhere near parity with Yamato Japanese residents of Hokkaido.
+A program was introduced in the 1960s to provide financial aid to the Ainu, and while it did raise the majority of Ainu out of their pre-war levels of poverty, they did not reach parity with Yamato Japanese residents of Hokkaido.

 At the 1972 joint annual meeting of the Japanese Anthropological Society and Japanese Ethnological Society, during a panel on Ainu studies, Ainu activists took to the stage to denounce the role scholars and academia had played in the "invasion" of Hokkaido and the "genocide" of the Ainu people.
 From the 1980s Ainu individuals and groups launched lawsuits against a variety of educational and state institutions that still held Ainu remains in their collections, these having been stolen from Ainu burial sites over the past two centuries.
 Through these lawsuits and negotiations, the majority of the remains have been returned and reburied since 2016, though many still remain in state collections.
 Through these activities the Ainu have worked with other marginalised groups in Japan, such as the Buraku Liberation League, and have been supported by members of the Japanese Communist Party, such as Seiji Ishii and Harada Ryosuke.

 From the 1970s on, Ainu people and communities faced continued dispossession from lands for public works and infrastructure projects, such as Nibutani Dam.

 In 1994, the first Ainu representative was elected to the National Diet, Kayano Shigeru as a Japan Socialist Party candidate.
 He proposed the repeal of the Hokkaido Former Aborigines Protection Act, and in May 1997 it was repealed and replaced by the Ainu Cultural Promotion Act.